 Deferred financing costs-Deferred financing costs are amortized to interest expense over the life of the related loan.
-In fiscal 2021, the Company entered into Amendment No.2 to the Second Amended and Restated Credit Agreement (the "Credit Facility").
+In fiscal 2021, the Company entered into Amendment No.2 to the Second Amended and Restated Credit Agreement.
 The Credit Facility amended the Company's existing Amendment No. 1 to Second Amended and Restated Agreement.
 In connection with the Credit Facility, the Company incurred \$0.8 million in customary closing fees in 2021 that were capitalized and classified as a debt discount (see Note 8 for further details on the Credit Facility).
 In fiscal 2023, the Company entered into Amendment No.4 to the to the Second Amended and Restated Credit Agreement.
 In connection with this amendment, the Company incurred \$0.4 million in customary closing fees in the fourth quarter of 2023 that were capitalized and classified as a debt discount (see Note 8).
-Amortization expense was \$0.4 million, \$0.4 million and \$0.4 million for 2023, 2022 and 2021, respectively.
-As of December 31, 2023, and 2022, remaining capitalized deferred financing costs of \$1.3 million and \$1.5 million, respectively, are included as a discount to debt in the accompanying Consolidated Balance Sheets.
+In fiscal 2024, the Company entered into the Third Amended and Restated Credit Agreement.
+In connection with this agreement, the Company incurred \$1.8 million in customary closing fees that were capitalized and classified as a debt discount (see Note 8).
+In addition, \$0.1 million of loss on extinguishments of debt was recorded within Interest expense on the Consolidated Statement of Income related to the previously capitalized amounts relating to the portion of the Third Amended and Restated Credit Agreement that was concluded to be debt extinguishment.
+Amortization expense was \$0.5 million, \$0.4 million and \$0.4 million for 2024, 2023 and 2022, respectively.
+As of December 31, 2024, and 2023, remaining capitalized deferred financing costs of \$2.7 million and \$1.3 million, respectively, are included as a discount to debt in the accompanying Consolidated Balance Sheets.